SSL, TLS, and HTTPS: Securing Web Communication

 Mixed Content

 When a page loaded over HTTPS includes resources over HTTP, that is mixed content.
-The unencrypted resources can be intercepted or modified, undermining the security of the page.
+The unencrypted resources can be intercepted or modified, undermining the page’s security.

 <!-- Bad: HTTP resource on HTTPS page -->